 The CDA's capitation package has three payment bands.
-These are based on the Ministry of Education decile of the school the patient attends - with payments being higher for adolescents attending low-decile schools.
+These are based on the Ministry of Education the Equity Index (EQI) the patient attends - with payments being higher for adolescents attending low EQI schools.
 The majority of patients are expected to be in good oral health, requiring only preventive care such as fluoride varnish application and/or fissure sealants, and relatively little restorative care.
 Some adolescents may require multiple services such as fissure sealants, preventive resin restorations, and/or occlusal restorations within a particular treatment episode.
-The capitated fee remains the same (excluding fee adjustments) for each year that an adolescent is seen under the contract (provided they do not move from one 'decile band' to another).
-Providers who treat adolescents who have left school or attend a school without a decile rating (some independent and charter schools) should claim the 'middle' decile band (COM2) as described in F2 of the CDA.
+The capitated fee remains the same (excluding fee adjustments) for each year that an adolescent is seen under the contract (provided they do not move from one 'EQI band' to another).
+Providers who treat adolescents who have left school or attend a school without an EQI band rating (some independent and charter schools) should claim the 'middle' EQI band (COM2) as described in F2 of the CDA.